 Are there any security measures being used on the Bronx Community College wireless network?
 Yes, we are using the built-in encryption on the wireless cards as well as authentication using your IT username and password.
 This means you will need a valid BCC user name and password.
 We are also using a centralized security measure to protect the data transmitted and received from and to a mobile computer.

+How do I setup my PC/Mac laptop or mobile PC?
 See Wireless Standards.
 You will need user network ID and password to access this area.

+I am having a problem with setting up my wireless card, where can I get help?
 You will need certain information for setting up the software for your wireless card.
-With your valid network username, you can go to the Wireless Standards page to get the information or go to the IT Help Desk.
+With your valid network username, you can go to the Wireless Standards page to get the information or go to the Technology Service Center.
 Make sure you are in an area where wireless has been setup.
 Troubleshoot your card using its manufacturer’s manual, to see if you are getting connected to an access point as this differs from organization to organization.
-If you are still having problems go to the IT Help Desk located in Colston Hall 806 or call @ extension 5970.
+If you are still having problems go to the Technology Service Center located in Roscoe Brown Student Center [BC], Room 308 or call @ extension 5970.

+My card is now working, now what do I do?
 Open your Internet browser and you will be defaulted to the BCC Wireless network page for login.
 You will need your username and password.

+How can I tell if I am connected?
 In an Apple/ Macintosh environment, an Airport Control Strip should appear.
-Green dots on the strip indicate the strength of the connection.
+Green or black dots on the strip indicate the strength of the connection.

 In a Windows environment, a small icon will appear on your system tray: Green bars indicate good connections, yellow bars indicate slower performance, and red bars indicate no performance at all.
 When you have slow or no performance, it is recommended that you move elsewhere.

+What if I am still having problems getting it to work?
 Check the Troubleshooting page for more assistance.
-You can also call the helpdesk at 5970 or email Wireless support team @ firstname.lastname@example.org from a wired location.
+You can also call the Technology Service Center at 5970 or email @ firstname.lastname@example.org from a wired location.

-For problems accessing the Wireless network, please call the helpdesk at 5970 or email Wireless support team @ email@example.com from a wired location.
+Where do I report problems and get help?
+For problems accessing the Wireless network, please call the Technology Service Center at 5970 or email @ email@example.com from a wired location.